-For Okaloosa County, annual reduction in dune width and upland width across all Beach-fx study reaches was obtained from the Beach-fx output files based on modeled changes to the shoreline.
+For Okaloosa County, annual reduction in upland width across all Beach-fx study reaches was obtained from the Beach-fx output files based on modeled changes.
 ER 1165-2-130 does not allow land loss benefits to be claimed for beach areas subject to temporary shoreline recessions.
-Thus, changes in dune and upland width, rather than changes in berm width, are used as the appropriate measure of land loss.
-Beach-fx measures dune width from the seaward toe of the dune to the landward toe of the dune.
+Thus, changes in upland width are used as the appropriate measure of land loss.